Financial Year 2023 End Sale: Get upto 40% OFF on Job-oriented Training! Offer Ending in

 There are three types of HTML helpers as given below:

-1. Inline Html Helpers
+1. Inline HTML Helpers

-These are create in the same view by using the Razor @helper tag.
-These helpers can be reused only on the same view.
+Inline HTML Helper in MVC 5 is used to create a reusable Helper method by using the Razor @helper tag.These are created in the same view by using the Razor @helper tag, and These helpers can be reused only on the same view

 @helper ListingItems(string[] items)